-Convicts to be embarked on the Bussorah Merchant came from counties in England and Scotland - Essex, Lancaster, Staffordshire, Hertford, York, Kent, Somersetshire, Derby, Surrey, Nottinghamshire, Somersetshire, Salop, Norfolkshire, Herefordshire, Leicestershire, Worcestershire, Lincolnshire, London, Edinburgh and Glasgow.
+Convicts embarked on the Bussorah Merchant came from counties in England and Scotland - Essex, Lancaster, Staffordshire, Hertford, York, Kent, Somersetshire, Derby, Surrey, Nottinghamshire, Somersetshire, Salop, Norfolkshire, Herefordshire, Leicestershire, Worcestershire, Lincolnshire, London, Edinburgh and Glasgow.
 Some were held in the Ganymede and Euralys hulks at Chatham prior to transportation.

 Departure from England

-departed London on 27 March 1828.
+The Bussorah Merchant departed London on 27 March 1828.

 Surgeon Robert Dunn